New International Student:

 - Transferring Funds from Your Home Country: Full-service banks with international banking capabilities sell international money orders and receive deposits from banks outside of the USA.
 The best way to transfer funds from your country of origin to the United States is by electronic wire transfer directly from bank-to-bank.
 This method allows immediate credit and use of the money.
 Other methods of obtaining funds from abroad (example: money order, checks, etc.) will cause a delay of two weeks or longer in availability of funds.

-- Opening a Bank Account: To open an account at most banks you will need one or two valid forms of identification and a local postal address to recieve mail.
+- Opening a Bank Account: To open an account at most banks you will need one or two valid forms of identification and a local postal address to receive mail.
 A passport and a UC Irvine student identification card are usually sufficient.
 A minimum amount is usually required to open an account (e.g. $25.00).
 Not all banks require a US Social Security number to open an account, however, bank services may be limited (for example no access to online banking) if you do not have a Social Security number.

 - Here is a list of banks and credit unions located on-campus or near UCI.
 The following have ATM Machines located in the Student Center Courtyard: